Coromantee: Culture

-The Yam ceremony was observed by Akan groups, drawn in the 19th century by Thomas Edward Bowdich.
+Ashanti yam ceremony, Asanteman.
+A painting of a yam ceremony from 1817.
+Thomas Edward Bowdich.

 Before becoming enslaved, Coromantins were usually part of highly organized and stratified Akan groups such as the Asante Empire and the Fante Confederacy.
 Akan states were not all the same, but the 40 groups in the mid-17th century shared a common political language and culture.
 These groups also had shared mythology – and a single, supreme God, Nyame – and Anansi stories.
 These stories spread to the New World and became Anancy, Anansi Drew, or Br'er Rabbit stories in Jamaica, The Bahamas, and the Southern United States, respectively.

 According to Long, Akan or "Coromantee" culture obliterated any other African customs, and incoming non-Akan Africans had to submit to the culture of the dominant Akan population in Jamaica.
 Akan deities referred to as Abosom in the Twi and Fante dialects were documented, and enslaved Akans would praise Nyankopong (erroneously written by the British as Accompong); libations would be poured to Asase Yaa (erroneously written as "Assarci") and Bosom Epo the sea god.
 Bonsam was referred to as the god of evil.
 The John Canoe festival was created in Jamaica and the Caribbean by enslaved Akans who sided with the man known as John Canoe.
 John Canoe was a man from Axim, Ghana, an Akan from the Ahanta.
 He was a soldier for the Germans until one day, he turned his back on them for his Ahanta people and sided with Nzima and Dutch Fante troops to take the area from the Germans and other Europeans.
 The news of his victory reached Jamaica, and he was celebrated ever since that Christmas of 1708 when he had first defeated German forces for Axim.
 Twenty years later, his stronghold was broken by neighboring Fante forces supported by English merchants.
 This resulted in the Ahanta, Nzima and Asante warriors becoming captives of the Fante and being taken to Jamaica as prisoners of war, numbering some 20,000 men.

 Day names

 Akans also shared the concept of the soul or day names.
 Evidence of this is seen in the names of several rebellion organizers such as Cuffy (Kofi), Cudjoe (Kojo), or Nanny (Nana) Bump.
 Names of some notable Coromantee leaders – such as Cudjoe, Cuffy, and Quamina – correspond to the Akan day names Kojo, Kwame, Kofi, and Kwamena, respectively.
 The word maroon became the Jamaican English term to mean "black person".
 Similarly, a white individual was called "obroni" (Akan) by the enslaved populace.
+The word Obroni became Browning to refer to white or bi-racial lighter skinned individuals.